opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 **OData-MaxVersion** | This header specifies the maximum version supported by the client.
 **maxDataServiceVersion** | This header specifies the maximum version the service should use.

-From the next paragraph on, in order to keep things simple and relevant, all examples will illustrate protocol version 4.0.
-Keep in mind however that all described features work in both supported version.
-If version 3.0 use a specific syntax or needs special attention, it shall be described.
+From the next paragraph on, in order to keep things simple and relevant, all the examples in this documentation use the OData protocol version 4.0.
+Keep in mind however that all described features work in both supported versions.
+If version 3.0 uses a specific syntax or needs special attention, it will be described in the documentation.

 ## Metadata